 CUDA_FAST_MATH : Check

-Here you need to check Compute capability (version) specific for your graphic card.
-For example: I have a graphic card Nvidia RTX 3060 and its compute capability version is 8.6
+You must check the Compute capability (version) specific to your graphic card here.
+For example, I have a graphic card, Nvidia RTX 3060, and its computing capability version is 8.6

 CUDA_ARCH_BIN : 8.6

-We don't need to debug project, so change the next variable to Release only:
+We don't need to debug the project, so change the next variable to Release only:

 CMAKE_CONFIGURATION_TYPES : Release